Athens Greece

 Author, Brent MacDonald, on Mars Hill with the Acropolis in the background

-(This and other photos were highest resolution digital available back in 1999)
+(This and other photos of that year were the highest resolution digital available back in 1999)

-With a backdrop of impressive temples behind him, at the Acropolis **, a simple of wave of Paul's had would have very aptly punctuated his statement concerning their religiosity.
+With a backdrop of impressive temples behind him at the Acropolis **, a simple of wave of Paul's hand would have very aptly punctuated his statement concerning their religiosity.
 But Paul continues on, making reference to another extravagant example known to all throughout the city - namely altars that had been randomly built to try and placate some unknown, yet professedly upset, deity.

 Acts 17:23 For as I walked around and looked carefully at your objects of worship, I even found an altar with this inscription: TO AN UNKNOWN GOD.
 Now what you worship as something unknown I am going to proclaim to you.